 Your portion of business tax is included in your personal income tax return, depending on the type of business you own.

-Small business owners file a Schedule C for each business they own, and the net income from this Schedule C goes on Line 12 of the first page of your personal tax return.
+When doing small business taxes, owners file a Schedule C for each business they own, and the net income from this Schedule C goes on Line 12 of the first page of your personal tax return (Form 1040 or 1040-SR).
 So, the income from your business is directly taxable to you, at the same rate as your other income.

 Owners of partnerships (including members of multiple-member LLCs filing as partnerships) receive a Schedule K-1showing their share of the partnership's tax liability.
 Schedule K-1 income is included on each partner's income tax return and is taxed along with other sources of income.